atelier-ritz/Coil-System-Core/README.md

 |5|7|72|big XP PSU (wooden case)|
 |5|8|72|big XP PSU (wooden case)|

 === ATTENTION ===

 The big XP PSU uses 220V AC input.
-It must be plugged at the designated outlet, and make sure the fuse at the hallway is turned on.
-Refer to the images in /Misc directory.
+It must be plugged at the designated outlet.
+Make sure the fuse at the hallway is turned on.
+For more details, refer to the images in /Misc directory.

 ## Introduction